 The time it takes for tomatoes to mature varies a lot.
 It can take anywhere from 50 days to over 80 days from transplanting, depending on the variety.
 Smaller cherry and grape tomatoes will take closer to 50 days while larger beefsteak-type tomatoes can take 80-85 days or more.
 I go into more detail in my other article on picking homegrown tomatoes.

 “There are a few tomato varieties that actually ripen green[, such as] the Emerald Evergreen tomato, the Green Giant tomato, and Aunt Ruby’s German Green tomato.”

 Best Time to Pick Tomatoes for Flavor

 Tomatoes are fully ripe when they have changed to their final color, most commonly red or pink.
-Note that some red tomatoes turn orange first, but red is their final color.
+Note that some red tomatoes turn orange first, but red is their final color, or they start off a light shade of red, then vibrant red when fully ripe.
 But always check your variety because tomatoes can ripen to orange, yellow, purple, and even striped colors.
 You can also give the tomato a very gentle squeeze to see if it’s getting soft, a good sign that it’s getting ripe.

 Some Tomatoes Ripen Green